8r14z/coding-interview-prep/README.md

 while stack/queue:
     node = stack.pop()/queue.popLeft()
-    children = graph[node]
+    neighbors = graph[node]
-    for child in children:
+    for neighbor in neighbors:
-        if child not in parent:
+        if neighbor not in parent:
-            parent[child] = node
+            parent[neighbor] = node
-            stack/queue.append(child)
+            stack/queue.append(neighbor)
 ```

 #### Cycle detection
-Graph has a cycle if DSF has a backward edge
+Graph has a cycle if DSF has a backward edge. backward end when a node point to it's ancestor

 #### Topological Sort
 https://youtu.be/AfSk24UTFS8?t=2727